ISCAST - Christians in Science and Technology

 It is possible to become a member of ISCAST.
 There are four categories of membership: Associate, Corporate and Family, Student, Fellow.

 We recommend the “Resources” area that contains many data, information, material and accessible multimedia.
 Among them the ISCAST Digest, a periodic circulation of collated news, views and wider events of interest to the ISCAST community.
-It is also available a link to a list of related Organisations in the field of Science & Religion.
+It also has a link to a list of related Organisations in the field of Science & Religion.

 The ISCAST Online Journal, Christian Perspectives on Science and Technology (CPOSAT), can be found online from March 2006.
 It is a forum for those exploring the interaction between science, technology and the Christian faith.
 The intended readers are Christians interested in science and technology as well as scientists or technologists interested in the Christian faith.
 It is possible to access to the Journal “by type” or “by topics”.